 Sales Tax.
-This tax accounted for \$8,334.2 million or 32.2 percent of fiscal year 2006 General Fund Commonwealth revenues.
+This tax accounted for \$8,590.8 million or 31.3 percent of fiscal year 2007 General Fund Commonwealth revenues.
 The tax is levied at a rate of 6 percent on the sale, use, storage, rental or consumption of tangible personal property, cigarettes, and certain services, and upon the occupancy of hotel rooms.
 Substantial exemptions from the tax include clothing, food purchased in grocery stores or supermarkets, medical supplies, drugs, residential use of certain utilities, motor fuels, and machinery, equipment and items used in manufacturing, processing, farming or dairying, and utility service.
 The tax base was expanded in fiscal year 1992 to include a number of services not previously taxed.
-Beginning in fiscal year 1998, 1.22 percent of collections, up to an annual limit of \$75 million, are transferred to a special fund for mass transit assistance.
-Beginning in fiscal year 2004, an additional 0.417 percent of receipts are transferred for transit assistance purposes.
+Beginning in fiscal year 1998, 1.22 percent of collections, up to an annual limit of \$75 million, are a) Budgetary basis including taxes and interest accrued but not deposited by the Commonwealth by June 30 of each fiscal year.